You have questions we have the answers!

-We design completely bespoke safari vacations, made just for you and yours.
+We design complete safari vacations, made just for you.
 We work with the best folks in the business—people we’re also proud to call our friends.

-Custom trips are, by their very nature, hard to pin down cost-wise—there’s a whirlwind of variables to consider, from common travel variables to the particulars of a specific safari destination.
-But as a ballpark figure to toss around and consider, expect between $700 and $1000 per person, per day.
+Custom trips are, by their very nature, hard to pin down cost-wise—there’s a whirlwind of variables to consider, from time of year to types of lodges/camps.
+But as a ballpark figure to toss around and consider, expect between $800 and $1200 per person, per day excluding international air.

-Perhaps the most important question with perhaps the easiest answer: just give us a ring and we’ll chat all about it.
+You can start by filling out our form under the “GET STARTED” page, or perhaps the easiest just give us a ring and we’ll chat all about it.
 We also hope you’ll find our website helpful for jogging the brain and drumming up some inspiration.

 We can offer some casual advice on getting to and from Africa—we’ve done more than our fair share of flying there and back again—but the particulars of your arrival and departure are up to you.
 Once you’ve touched down, though, we’ll take you under our wing right away.
 Everything during your time with us will be arranged for you.

 Maybe it’s already begun!
 Hope you’re enjoying the site.
-We suppose it officially starts with a phone call to get to know each other, and ends with you gushing about what a wonderful time you had and dreaming of your next safari with us.
+We suppose it officially starts with a phone call or an email, to get to know each other, and ends with you gushing about what a wonderful time you had and dreaming of your next safari with us.

-Speaking a little in generalities here, about 12 months out is ideal.
+Speaking a little in generalities here, the sooner the better.
 Safari can be tricky as pertains to time of year and availability.
 A lot comes down to what you want to see and do, and we’ll sort all that out once we talk.
-If it’s three months out and you’re curious about what might work, by all means give us a call and we’ll see what we can pull off.

 It’s certainly a possibility worth exploring and discussing, and of course highly dependent upon where this mystery locale might be.